nickserv/danamccurdy.com/_posts/2017-08-24-threnody-for-donald.md

 of his own depravity,
 how do we name what we see?

-If we watched it on Netflix, on HBO, we would call it entertainment;
+If we watched it on Netflix, or HBO, we would call it entertainment;
 on CNN, or in the NY Times,
 we call it news.